 Beaches in Skiathos

-- Lalaria: Lalaria is a dreamy beach on the north part of the island.
+- Lalaria: Lalaria is a dreamy beach in the north part of the island.
 You can only get there by boat, which makes it perfect for relaxation.
-The beach is distinguished by its wild landscape, consisting of imposing rocks, white pebbles and clear waters.
+The beach is distinguished by its wild landscape, consisting of imposing rocks, white pebbles, and clear waters.
 You can swim through an impressive rock arch known as “Tripia Petra”.

-- Megali Ammos: The sandy beach is close to Chora.
-It has clear waters, sun loungers and umbrellas.
+- Megali Ammos: the sandy beach is close to Chora.
+It has clear water, sun loungers and umbrellas.

-- Achladies: This family-friendly beach is located at the village of Achladies.
+- Achladies: this family-friendly beach is located in the village of Achladies.
 It has thin sand and crystal-clear waters.
 There are plenty of accommodation and dining options in the area.

 The crystal-clear blue waters of Koukounaries

 Skiathos is an island with a rich tradition.
 There are many notable attractions such as Byzantine monuments and Medieval remnants.
 By exploring the island on foot or by car, you can discover many beautiful chapels, old monasteries, and interesting castles.
 Here are the top sights to visit in Skiathos: